sainath13/sainath13/README.md

 - 👋 Hi, I’m @sainath13
 - 👀 I’m interested in distributed systems
 - 💞️ I’m looking to collaborate on distributed systems
-- 📫 How to reach me : I am here.
-If you can reach me, you may reach me.
+- 📫 Here are some of my hackathon projects : https://devpost.com/strawhatslab
+- 🙌 If you wish to get in touch : contact on 𝕏 : @sainathl13

 <!---
 sainath13/sainath13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.